2020 Pennsylvania Attorney General election

-The Pennsylvania Attorney General election of 2020 was held on November 3, 2020.
+The 2020 Pennsylvania attorney general election was held on November 3, 2020, to elect the attorney general of Pennsylvania.
+Democratic incumbent Josh Shapiro won re-election to a second term, defeating Republican nominee Heather Heidelbaugh.
 Primary elections were originally due to take place on April 28, 2020.
-However, following concerns regarding the COVID-19 pandemic in the United States including Pennsylvania, the primaries were delayed until June 2, 2020.
-Incumbent Democratic Attorney General Josh Shapiro defeated Republican Heather Heidelbaugh to win a second term.
+Following concerns regarding the COVID-19 pandemic in the United States including Pennsylvania, the primaries were delayed until June 2, 2020.